cameronmathis/ContactManagementSystem/API/README.md

 > docker build -t contact-management-system_api .

-> docker-compose -p contact-management-system up
+> docker-compose -p contact-management-system_api up

 _\* The docker build command only needs to be ran once.
 After the image is created, you can simply run the docker-compose command._